Vancouver city council approves funding for more police, mental-health nurses

 Want more stories like this?
 By becoming a Supporter, you help make that possible!

-Vancouver City Council has approved up to $16 million for 100 new police and 100 mental-health nurses, part of the campaign platform of newly elected Mayor Ken Sim.
+Vancouver City Council approved up to $16 million for 100 new police and 100 mental-health nurses Tuesday, part of the campaign platform of newly elected Mayor Ken Sim.

 The motion leaves the door open for provincial or federal authorities to contribute toward the plan.

-Sim and his ABC Vancouver party, which holds a strong majority on the council, had promised to fund the hiring of the police and nurses to help respond to mental health calls.
+Sim and his ABC Vancouver party, which holds a strong majority on the council, promised to fund the hiring of the police and nurses to be used in programs where they respond to mental health calls.

+ABC Coun.
+Sarah Kirby-Yung called the decision a strong and bold step that is needed in the city.

+“You cannot put a price on public safety, and you cannot put a price on mental health and wellness and we cannot afford not to do this,” she said.

 The city was originally prepared to spend $4.5 million for the police and $1.5 million for the Vancouver Coastal Health Authority, with hiring to start in January.